amaurybsouza/my-github-actions/README.md

-# Awesomw GitHub Actions
+# Awesome GitHub Actions

 I have create this repository to keep all the actions developed by me in one place, that's here.
 Feel free to colaborating with me on this according to the #contribute session.
+Is a way to leverage the professionals and me to stay always up-to-date and in match with the newest solutions around GitHub Actions.

 ## Installation